Dazed and Confused (film): Plot

 After the Emporium closes, an impromptu keg party is planned in a field under a moonlight tower.
-Cynthia, Tony, and Mike arrive at their first keg party, where Mike is threatened by tough guy Clint Bruno.
-Tony runs into freshman Sabrina Davis, whom he met earlier during the hazing and they begin hanging out together.
-Cynthia likes Wooderson and exchanges phone numbers with him.
-Mike, suffering from the humiliation of his confrontation with Clint, decides to make a stand by punching him; in return, he gets tackled by Clint and receives a beating from him.
-The fight is broken up by Pink and Wooderson.
+Cynthia, Tony, and Mike arrive at their first keg party, where tough guy Clint Bruno threatens Mike.
+Tony runs into freshman Sabrina Davis, whom he met earlier during the hazing, and begins spending time with her.
+Mike, suffering from the humiliation of his confrontation with Clint, makes a stand by punching him.
+In return, he gets tackled by Clint and receives a beating.
+Pink and Wooderson break up the fight.
 Football player Benny O'Donnell confronts Pink about his refusal to sign the pledge.
 Pink, the only player not to have signed, believes it violates his individuality and beliefs.

 Mitch leaves the keg party with Julie.
 They drive to a nearby hill overlooking town to make out.
-Tony gives Sabrina a ride home and they kiss goodnight.

-As night turns to dawn, Pink, Wooderson, Don, Ron Slater and several other friends decide to smoke marijuana on the 50-yard line of the football field.
-The police arrive so they ditch the drugs.
-Recognizing Pink and Dawson, the police call Coach Conrad, his football coach.
-Conrad lectures Pink about hanging out with "losers" and insists that he sign the pledge.
-Pink says that he might play football, but he is not going to sign it.
-Pink leaves with his friends to Houston to obtain tickets to an Aerosmith concert.
+Tony gives Sabrina a ride home, and they kiss goodnight.
+As night turns to dawn, Pink, Wooderson, Don, Ron Slater, and several other friends decide to smoke marijuana on the 50-yard line of the football field, where Wooderson advises Pink to "keep livin'" without concern for what is expected of him.
+The police arrive and, upon recognizing Pink and Don, call Coach Conrad, their football coach.
+Conrad lectures Pink about hanging out with "losers" and insists he sign the pledge.
+Pink says that he might play football, but he will not sign it, and leaves with Wooderson and Slater to travel to Houston to obtain tickets to an Aerosmith concert.
 Mitch arrives home after sunrise to find his mother has waited up for him.
 She decides against punishment, but warns him about coming home late again.
 Mitch goes to his bedroom, puts on headphones, and listens to "Slow Ride" by Foghat, as Pink, Wooderson, Slater, and Simone Kerr travel down a highway to purchase their tickets.